-Carthew and Alderson Lakes Trail is a 21.1 mile out and back trail located near Waterton, Alberta, Canada that features a lake.
-The trail is rated as moderate and primarily used for hiking, walking, camping, and backpacking.
+Carthew and Alderson Lakes Trail is a 21.1 mile lightly trafficked out and back trail located near Waterton, Alberta, Canada that features a lake.
+The trail is rated as moderate offers a number of activity options.

 This was our 2nd hike in the Triple Crown Challenge.
 The day started in the Town of Waterton, were we took a bus to Cameron Lake, then hiked the trail, all the way back to town.
 This was another one of my favotite hikes in Waterton Lakes National Park.
 As we gained elevation until we reached Carthew ridge, then it was downhill from there on, awesome scenery.